When the time comes for you to buy hearing aids, it is worth considering what you want from your hearing health care provider.

 You most likely will have seen their ads for hearing aids at incredible prices.
 And it’s hard to resist such an amazing offer.
 But it’s all a part of what hearing aid dispensers want to do – and that sells you hearing aids.

-In fact, the hearing test they give you is specifically tailored for the outcome of hearing aids.
+In fact, the hearing test they give you is tailored explicitly for the outcome of hearing aids.
 Once you purchase your hearing aids, your relationship with them is finished.

 It is important to note that hearing aid dispensers have no medical background.
 They are high school graduates who will have trained alongside another hearing aid dispenser and passed an exam.

 Therefore, any health issues you have with your ears, such as earwax, ruptured eardrums, and tinnitus, will not be treated.